google/glazier/doc/setup/about.md

 ## File Distribution

 Glazier relies heavily on HTTP(S) as its mechanism for distribution of content.
 \(We refer to HTTP and HTTPS interchangeably.
-HTTPS is highly recommended where available.\) HTTP was chosen for a variety of reasons, including:
+However, HTTPS is required for Glazier to operate correctly.\) HTTP was chosen for a variety of reasons,
+including:

 *   It is an open and ubiquitous protocol
 *   There are numerous freely available implementations of HTTP servers